Richmond Sockeyes: PIJHL history

 After four tough games in four days in Comox, the team had only a couple of days of rest before flying to Winnipeg and boarding a team bus to St. Malo, Manitoba to represent British Columbia at the 2013 Keystone Cup – the Western Canadian Junior B Championships.
-Facing a daunting travel and game schedule that included six games in four days, the Sockeyes had numerous victories.
+Facing a long travel and game schedule that included six games in four days, the Sockeyes had numerous victories.
 They went 5–0 in the round-robin and outscored the provincial championship teams from Alberta, Saskatchewan, Manitoba and Ontario by a total of 39–10.
 They faced the Saskatoon Royals for a second time in the final on Sunday, April 21.
-After a fast-paced first period, that ended 0–0, the Sockeyes depth and focused, persistent play once again led to some quick goals and a 3–0 lead after two.
-The big Saskatoon team battled hard in the final frame, but the Sockeyes held on for a 5–2 win and their second Keystone Cup championship in franchise history.
-The Sockeyes depth was again a big factor in their success in the gruelling schedule as valuable contributions from Jordan Andrews, Derek Hughes, Bret Higham, William Latimer and affiliate player Austin Adamson proved crucial.
+After a fast-paced first period that ended 0–0, the Sockeyes' play led to a 3–0 lead.
+The Sockeyes beat the Saskatoon team in the final frame in a 5–2 win and led to their second Keystone Cup championship in franchise history.
+The Sockeyes depth was again a big factor in their success in the difficult schedule as contributions from Jordan Andrews, Derek Hughes, Bret Higham, William Latimer and affiliate player Austin Adamson proved crucial.
 The Red Line torched the tournament and MVP Rudi Thorsteinson scored an incredible 11 goals in 6 games (after scoring 7 in the regular season).
-Thorsteinson led the tournament in scoring with 16 points while he, Jake Roder and Jeremy Hamaguchi combined for an amazing 39 points.
-Super rookies Danton Heinen and Daniel Lange also notched five goals apiece while veteran Stephen Campbell scored four.
-Dean Allison, the team's regular season and playoff leading scorer and team MVP in 2012–2013, and team captain Sam Chichak played exemplary two-way hockey, typically shutting down the other teams top forwards.
-It is worth noting that Allison is the grandson of the Richmond Sockeyes original owner, the late Bruce Allison.
-All of the teams at the Keystone Cup had some very talented players, but the Sockeyes two deadly power play units, stellar penalty killing and their ability to play all four lines and both goaltenders separated them from the other provincial champions.
+Thorsteinson led the tournament in scoring with 16 points while he, Jake Roder and Jeremy Hamaguchi combined with 39 points.
+Rookies Danton Heinen and Daniel Lange also notched five goals apiece while veteran Stephen Campbell scored four.
+Dean Allison, the team's regular season and playoff leading scorer and team MVP in 2012–2013, who is also the grandson of the Richmond Sockeyes original owner, the late Bruce Allison, and team captain Sam Chichak regularly shut down the other teams top forwards.
+All of the teams at the Keystone Cup had talented players, but the Sockeyes two deadly power play units, stellar penalty killing and their ability to play all four lines and both goaltenders separated them from the other provincial champions.
 In total, 19 different Sockeyes notched at least a point in the tournament, and every player contributed with key shot blocks, face-off wins and strong, team-first play.